Five people are left adrift in a survival raft after their seaplane is attacked by a great white shark

 The cast aren’t bad so much, as unable at times to paper over the cracks in the clumsy script.
 It’s irritating listening to characters starting fights for no reason or mouthing platitudes when someone gets eaten.

 The fin-in-water and outline shark shots are simple but work quite well in their accidental sparseness; this is quite a sparse (though beautiful) film with a basic storyline and a small cast.
-There are a handful of up close up great white moments, the gaping mouth and rows of teeth, which work better the briefer they are.
+There are a handful of close-up great white moments, the gaping mouth and rows of teeth, which work better the briefer they are.

 Generally the underwater scenes are both stunning and otherworldly, a cavernous and beautiful watery domain where, despite its enticements, we shouldn’t venture.
 Above the surface, Kaz and Charlie’s world is mostly drenched in a golden glow.
 An early visit to their small home, a mix of the blues and greens and golden shades that are later used so effectively, sets the scene; even if the misty sex through an aquarium lens looks a bit 1980s mini series.
 Give me more furnishings instead!